 These retirement plans have additional benefits over taxable investments – the investments can grow without taxes dragging down their value every year.
 For tax deferred plans such as a Traditional IRA or a 401(k), you invest money before taxes and pay taxes when you withdraw the money in retirement.
 Other tax advantaged accounts may be the opposite – you pay taxes now, only to enjoy tax free growth and withdrawals in retirement.

 Find those accounts which you are eligible for, and take advantage of them – especially if you can receive an employer match on your contributions.
 Contact your HR department to open an employer sponsored plan like a 401k.
-If you want to open an IRA, then you can do that with a variety of brokerage firms and other investment houses.
+If you want to open an IRA, then you can do that with a variety of brokerage firms and other investment houses and learn more about the IRA contribution limits you will have.
 Here is a resource for some of the best Roth IRA providers.

 Don’t Withdraw Your Retirement Investments